The 4-Step Nighttime Skin-Care Routine You Need to Try

 Step 4: Hydrate Your Skin

-You’re at the home stretch!
-After cleansing and smoothing on your favorite serums, it’s time to hydrate your skin.
-“The skin can lose a lot of water while you sleep,” Dr. Engelman says, “So I like to use hydrating products that are specifically formulated for overnight use, like an overnight mask.”
-No matter what formula you use—think: a gel hydrator, a rich cream, or an overnight mask—moisturizing the skin is an absolute must for me.
-With so many formulations out there that can target specific skin types and concerns at every price point, there’s bound to be a moisturizer-match out there for you.
-To lend a helping hand, we’re sharing four night creams for every budget, here!
+After cleansing and applying your favorite serums, it’s time to hydrate your skin.
+“The skin can lose a lot of water while you sleep,” Dr. Engelman says, “So, I like to use hydrating products that are specifically formulated for overnight use, like an overnight mask.”
+With so many product formulations out there designed to target specific skin types and concerns at every price point, there’s bound to be a moisturizer-match for you.